helianthuswhite/RestClient/README.md

 **Plugins execute in order.**

 The plugin is the most important part of restclient.
 It makes it easy to extends our api requester, particularly in complicated WebApps.
-And it’s coupling with business is very low, therefore easy to be changed and replaced.
+And it's coupling with business is very low, therefore easy to be changed and replaced.

 Example we have used several customized plugins in BaiduCloud.